suresoftware/october-power-seo/README.md

 Power SEO an OctoberCMS Plugin
 =============

-_First please note that this plugin was originally created by AnandPatel, however after 2 years of no support and many issues with the plugin, I have taken over the plugin development and maintain it under a new repository.
+_Please note that this plugin was originally created by AnandPatel, however after 2 years of no support and many issues with the plugin, I have taken over the plugin development and maintain it under a new repository.
 This new version fixes the server errors in the old plugin._

-## Migration from Old Plugin
+## Migration from AnandPatel.SeoExtension

+1. Install `SureSoftware.PowerSEO`
+2. Remove `AnandPatel.SeoExtension`

-As all the syntax is same for the `AnandPatel.SeoExtension`, to upgrade you only need to remove the `AnandPatel.SeoExtension` plugin and add `SureSoftware.PowerSEO`
+As all the syntax for the components are same for the `AnandPatel.SeoExtension`, to upgrade you only need to remove the `AnandPatel.SeoExtension` plugin and add `SureSoftware.PowerSEO`.
+All settings and component parameters should be migrated across.

 ###Inject SEO fields to CMS Pages, Static Pages and Blog.